Riva Aquarama: Legacy

 Jeremy Clarkson looked at the history of the Aquarama in his TV programme Jeremy Clarkson's Extreme Machines, and later mentioned it in his book I Know You Got Soul.
 The boat also featured in the Top Gear 2013 DVD special The Perfect Road Trip in which presenter Jeremy Clarkson, whilst piloting the boat in Venice, described it as "the most beautiful thing ever made".
 The actress Charlize Theron piloted an Aquarama Super in 1993 in a spot for Martini & Rossi.
 Another Special piloted by Xenia Onatopp appears in the movie GoldenEye, and a Special is piloted by Vincent Cassel in the movie Ocean's Twelve.
 In 2011 the actor Jude Law piloted an Aquarama Special for the Dior 2011 campaign.

 Monte Carlo Offshorer

+Carlo Riva sold the shipyard to the American firm Whittaker, having produced more than 4,000 watercraft over the years.
+He appointed his brother-in-law Gino Gervasoni as CEO in 1971.
+The Riva family's history with the company ended in 1989 when Gervasoni left the business.

 After selling the Riva yard, Carlo Riva took part in the creation of the "Monte Carlo Offshorer" brand.
+In the 1970s, American raceboat designer Bob Hobbs, an advocate of stepped bottoms for offshore boats, and engine expert Cal Connell designed a three-plane, two-step boat hull to show Riva.
+The function of the steps was to lower the speed at which the boat begins to plane, increasing its speed and efficiency.
+The cold-molded wooden prototype was built by a small boatyard in Miami, but it had serious problems with stability.
+After being shipped to Monaco, Riva modified the hull to improve its handling and then put the new model into production as the first stepped-hull speedboat series.

 The goal was to develop runabouts with the same strengths as the Super Aquarama in build quality, power and livability on board while handling better at sea.